-- (a) The Aerodrome Operator shall ensure that A runway end safety area shall extend from the end of a runway strip to a distance of at least 90 m where: - the code number is 3 or 4; and - the code number is 1 or 2 and the runway is an instrument one.
+- (a) The Aerodrome Operator shall ensure that a runway end safety area shall extend from the end of a runway strip to a distance of at least 90 m where: - the code number is 3 or 4; and - the code number is 1 or 2 and the runway is an instrument one. - (b) Where the code number is 1 or 2 and the runway is a non-instrument one, the Aerodrome Operator shall ensure that the runway end safety area shall extend from the strip to a distance of 30 m.